 Deploy your first CorDapp

-Now that you have a running Corda environment, let's go ahead and deploy a basic CorDapp and issue a simple transaction.
+Now that you have a running Corda environment, let's deploy a basic CorDapp and issue a simple transaction.
 If you have not yet configured your Kaleido environment, return to the previous section and follow the steps to stand up your Corda blockchain.

 First, hop over to the Kaleido Corda Samples repository and follow along with the README.
-This library contains the business logic for the CorDapp, as well as a simple RPC client program to communicate with your Corda node.
+This library contains the business logic for the CorDapp and a simple RPC client program to communicate with your Corda node.
 The java dependencies and associated prerequisites are outlined in the README.
 Clone this repo and follow the steps to build out the required components.

 Install the CorDapp

 Login to the Kaleido console and navigate to your Corda environment.
-Before uploading the CorDapp jar files, we need to ensure that the nodes have properly initialized and entered their P2P messaging loops.
+Before uploading the CorDapp jar files, we need to ensure that the nodes have correctly initialized and entered their P2P messaging loops.

 - Click into each node and use the Logs tab to see the current state.